BLACKLITRO/fuse-introlab/README.md

 * Manage and control the access to your API using 3scale

 ## Red Hat 3scale API Management Platform Account
-This lab focuses on the deployment and administration of Red Hat 3Scale.
+The last lab (lab 6) focuses on the deployment and administration of Red Hat 3Scale.
 One deployment topology available is known as a *hybrid* approach.
 A *hybrid* Red Hat 3Scale deployment topology is one in which the 3Scale API gateway is self-managed in your own environment.
 This self-managed API gateway is in two-way communication with the hosted Red Hat 3Scale SaaS API Management Platform (AMP).

 ![00-3scale-hybrid-deployment.png](./img/00-3scale-hybrid-deployment.png)